mannemiethe/lumina-energy-card/README.md

 ### Overview

 Lumina Energy Card is a Home Assistant custom Lovelace card that displays animated energy flows (PV, battery, grid, load, heat pump, EV), aggregates PV strings and batteries, and supports optional EV charging and heat pump metrics.
-It includes **House Management** (cameras, lights, temperature, humidity, security keypad), **interactive popups** with toggles, round buttons (Echo Alive, Text toggle, HOME), **PRO** features (motion-based text visibility, overlay images, custom flows), and **version 3.0** enhancements (custom thresholds, 10 custom flow slots, fullscreen camera on motion, custom background/IA, Box Grid/PV content options, digital clock, drag-and-drop for all texts, Russian and Portuguese).
+It includes **House Management** (cameras, lights, temperature, humidity, security keypad), **interactive popups** with toggles, round buttons (Echo Alive, Text toggle, HOME), **PRO** features (motion-based text visibility, overlay images, custom flows), **Import & Export** for config backup, and **version 3.1.2** enhancements.

+### What's new in 3.1.2

+- **🛡️ Never Lose Your Config Again:** Import & Export buttons let you save your setup locally and restore it instantly.
+Your data is finally safe.
+- **Expanded string support:** Up to 9 strings for complex setups.
+- **Smart flow visibility:** Flow line automatically disappears when wattage drops below threshold, keeping the dashboard clean.
+- **Drag & Drop interface:** PV Box and Grid Box sections are now fully drag-and-drop — move and arrange them exactly where you like.
+- **Customizable Array 2:** You can now modify the text within Array 2.
+- **Bug fixes:** Fixed #212, #208.

 ### What's new in 3.0